-We will look at remaining 5 of vital things to have ready in preproduction.
+We will now look at remaining 5 vital things to have ready in preproduction of a low budget feature film.
+If you haven’t read the first part read here.

 We shot Munnariv in my bedroom.
 Use locations you already have access to.
 Your house, your parents’ house, your ancestral house, your friend’s farm, the gym you go to daily etc.